Improving Credit Access for Entrepreneurs at the Bottom of the Pyramid

 The guarantee structure may differ in each country according to the local context, but the obligations of ADB are the same.
 For example, in India, the partner financial institution's role is split between two entities – one to perform as an arranger and the other as local currency lender.
 Similar to the risk participation structure, the guarantee structure shares the default risk on a pro rata basis between arranger, local currency lender and ADB.
 This structure is used in India to meet certain regulatory requirements.

 Because of the program’s success, its expiration date was removed and brought into ADB’s mainstream operations in 2015.
-The program currently works in India, Bangladesh, and Indonesia through six partners and will further expand regionally to ensure more low-income clients can get access to financial services.
-It currently supports 20 microfinance institutions.
+The program currently works in India, Bangladesh, Myanmar, Indonesia, and Sri Lanka through eight partners and will further expand regionally to ensure more low-income clients can get access to financial services.
+It has approved so far 31 microfinance institutions.

-From inception to end September 2017, the program has supported $575 million in new local currency loans, which went to 3.32 million micro-borrowers, mostly women.
+From inception to August 2018, the program has supported $846.17 million in new local currency loans, which went to 4.47 million micro-borrowers, mostly women.

 One of the program’s strongest attributes is its ability to support microfinance institutions through various stages of growth.
 For example, some Indian partner microfinance institutions have grown significantly and are now converting into small finance banks and exiting the program.
 Several of the larger microfinance institutions are now being funded directly by ADB outside of the program through long-term debt and equity.